LEGISLATIVE UPDATES

 S.2114 – Commercial Motor Vehicle English Proficiency Act

-Introduced by: Sen. Roger Marshall Moody (R-KS)
+Introduced by: Sen. Roger Marshall (R-KS)

 This critical legislation would require all commercial truck drivers to demonstrate the ability to read and understand English before obtaining or renewing a commercial driver’s license (CDL).